Flywheel, Stadium Cycling

-Product Design - Designed primary UX directions for Siegel + Gale to bring across to all screens.
+Visual & Product Design - Designed primary product messaging and flow and worked with Siegel + Gale to implement.

-Art Direction - Worked with the CMO to approve all the new designs and photography during the re-brand.
+Art Direction - Worked with the CMO to approve all the new designs and photography from agencies and contractors during the re-brand.

 Homepage at a Glance

-We placed a high emphasis on differentiating Flywheel Sports from Flywheel the taxi company and SoulCycle.
-We open the homepage with who we are and what we do and immediately give a Call to to Action for signing up for a free first class.
+We open the homepage with who we are and what we do and immediately give a call to action (CTA) for signing up for a free first class.

-The conversion we were going for is for new clients to sign up for the first free ride.
-That call to action is repeated three times during key points on the homepage.
+The outcome we were aiming for is new clients signing up for the first free ride.
+The CTA is repeated four different times during key points on the homepage.
 At no point in the homepage flow do you not have our primary CTA available to click.

-We hypothesized that more and more people will be booking and signing up via mobile rather than desktop in the future.
-We utilized the same principal of 3 taps away from booking classes from any point in the app.
+We utilized the same principal of 3 taps away from booking a class from any point in the app.